Mogli12/VehicleControlAddon/README.md

 ## Version 1.1

-Version 1.1 on ModHub is the most recent version.
-Currently, the mod appears on page 63 of the most downloaded mods with less than 4 stars. (https://www.farming-simulator.com/mods.php?title=fs2019&filter=most&page=63).
+Version 1.1 on ModHub is the most recent version. (https://www.farming-simulator.com/mods.php?title=fs2019&filter=most&page=63).

 ## Developer version
 Please be aware you're using a developer version, which may and will contain errors, bugs, mistakes and unfinished code.